niektemme/smarttherm-rpi/README.md

 - logging - should be installed by default

 ### Python file location
-The init.d script assumes the python script is located in /usr/local/smarttherm/ .
+The init.d script assumes the Python script is located in /usr/local/smarttherm/ .
 This can be modified to any location on the Raspberry PI.

-### Making the python file executable
+### Making the Python file executable
-The python file has to be executable to run in the background.
+The Python file has to be executable to run in the background.
 Do: sudo chmod a+x ./smarttherm.py from the script location.

 ### Changing the log file location
-The python script by default sets the log file to /usr/local/tempniek/18log.log This can be changed in the beginning of the python script.
+The Python script by default sets the log file to /usr/local/tempniek/18log.log This can be changed in the beginning of the Python script.

 ### init.d script
 The init.d script, smarttherm.sh, needs to be in the /etc/init.d/ folder.
 In addition the .sh file needs to be executable.
-Do The python file has to be executable to run in the background.
+The Python file has to be executable to run in the background.
 Do: sudo chmod a+x ./smarttherm.sh from the script location.

 ### HBase
 Uploading the sensor data and used temperature scenarios requires HBase and the HBase thrift service to be running on a server in the cloud.
 The [Apache HBase](http://hbase.apache.org/book.html) website has a good tutorial.

 ### HBase tables
 Uploading the sensor data to HBase also requires five HBase tables.
-These can be created with the three commands bellow.
+These can be created with the three commands below.
 This assumes LZO compression is installed.
 All tables only have one column family.
 - create 'hsensvals', {NAME => 'fd', DATA_BLOCK_ENCODING => 'FAST_DIFF', COMPRESSION => 'LZO'}
 - create 'hcurtemp', {NAME => 'fd', DATA_BLOCK_ENCODING => 'FAST_DIFF', COMPRESSION => 'LZO'}
 - create 'hactscenario', {NAME => 'fd', DATA_BLOCK_ENCODING => 'FAST_DIFF', COMPRESSION => 'LZO'}